Niel Wright: Life

-He is married with one son, one daughter and two grandchildren.
-He lives in Wellington.
+He was married with one son, one daughter and four grandchildren.
+He lived in Wellington.

+Wright died on 28 November 2024, at the age of 91.

 Literary output

-Wright is a prolific author and publisher of his work, he has over 1000 entries listed in the National Library of New Zealand.
+Wright was a prolific author and publisher of his work, he has over 1000 entries listed in the National Library of New Zealand.
 Almost all are self-published under his imprint Cultural and Political Books, Wellington.